KlausTrainer/offline-feeds/README.md

 My "sample app" for the couchDB Day.
 Couldn't finisch it in time but @svenlito helped me out after the talk!
+This have should become a feedreader of some sorts.
+But it didn't worked out.
+Nevertheless it was fun playing and learnd a lot.

 In this setup you need a local couchDB running with some docs like this: